← Back to 漢書

 西

 The whole peerage turned out for Xu Bo's housewarming; Kuangrao stayed home.
 Xu had to coax him in; he climbed the west steps and sat alone on the host's east—the seat reserved for a peer.
 Xu poured the wine himself and said, "Our late guest is Lord Gai."
 Kuangrao said, "Pour sparingly—I turn wild after a few cups."
-The Wei marquis laughed and said, "Cigong is born tipsy—wine only advertises it."
-The room stared and marked him as rude.
+The marquis of Wei laughed and said, "Cigong is mad while sober—what need of wine?"
+All who sat there fixed their eyes on him and looked down on him.
 Tan Changqing of the empress's palace danced a monkey-and-dog farce; the hall howled with laughter.
-Kuangrao did not smile; he looked at the beams and said, "Fine sight!"
-Yet rank and riches change hands like relay stations; he had watched the turnover too often to be charmed.
+Kuangrao was displeased; he lifted his eyes to the rafters and sighed, "How splendid!
+Yet wealth and honor are not constant; in a moment they change owners—this is like a relay inn, and I have watched such shifts many times.
 Only caution keeps a man long in his seat—my lords, will you never learn?"
 He walked out and filed charges against Tan for doing a monkey act while holding ministerial rank—a breach of ritual.
 The emperor meant to punish Tan until Xu Bo smoothed it over.

 7